Word Gems

 E. And so, tell me… what does it mean not to be “free” until The Sacred Beloved is won?

-K. Spiritual teachers inform us that Woman cannot become all that she was designed for until the advent of Man – one particular man, for her.
+K. Spiritual teachers inform us that Woman cannot become all that she was designed for until the advent of Man – a particular one for her.
 He is meant to be, for her, unique catalyst to growth and development.
 As we learned in The Wedding Song, until he arrives, she must suffer existence as mere Female -- not Woman.

 E. Living without the love we were meant to have is more than difficult -- I will attest to that.
 But our best teachers say that it's worse for her.
-Love is her natural domain, far more that his, and to live without it invites an emptiness of the soul, a severe existential crisisan endless nightmare of haunted aloneness, which might easily border upon madness.
+Love is her natural domain, far more than his, and to live without it invites an emptiness of the soul, a severe existential crisis, an endless nightmare of haunted aloneness, which might easily border upon madness.

 K. (deeply sighing)

-E. And so, we're are not “free” because we're compelled to fulfill our destiny -- for lovers, a joint-destiny…
+E. And so, we're are not “free” because we're compelled to fulfill our destinies -- for lovers, a joint-destiny…

 K. …which is, to become a mature daughter or son of God; and then to enter the ultimate joy and intimacy of the One Person status.